Circumcision for Children and TeensJack Roberts2017-11-20T10:26:09+00:00

 Should your young boy or teenage son require circumcision, or if you are a youth seeking more information, we encourage you to explore more of the info available on our website (and others) and to contact us for a consultation when you are ready.
 Before circumcision, the doctor will explain the risks and benefits of the procedure.
 Whether you’re planning to have your son circumcised or you’re pursuing circumcision for yourself, you will want to make a fully informed decision.

 Most boys are circumcised because of the family’s cultural and religious traditions.
-Both Islam and Judaism support circumcision for boys, and many circumcisions are also performed for personal reasons.
+Both Islam and Judaism support circumcision for boys, and most of the circumcisions performed at Pollock Clinics fall into this category.
 Families choose to continue their traditions, and our circumcision clinic makes it simple and safe to do so.

 Teenage and pre-adolescent circumcision is sometimes prescribed as treatment for phimosis and certain other conditions that may become problematic as the boy matures.
 In these cases the age of the boy is not material, as the need to resolve a medical issue is what drives the circumcision decision.